Back to School Plans: First Two Weeks of Spanish Class

 Changing my why of course changes the how, and so I am overhauling a lot.

 I am trading in my old categories of tests, quizzes, classwork, etc. for these five categories: reading, writing, listening, speaking, and work habits.
 I took this directly from Martina Bex here.
 She also has a great explanation of her switch to standards based assessment and grading.
 My actual grading scheme comes from MagisterP, who has amazingly helpful rubrics and ideas.
 I am choosing the option of 90% proficiency and 10% DEA– that just feels realistic as I start out.
-For Spanish I, we are shooting to be at Novice-Mid by the end of the year.
+For Spanish I, we are aiming for Novice-Mid by the end of the year.

 It is worth clarifying here that being proficiency-based does not mean looking at the ACTFL standards and working backwards by practicing the the standards.
 Before, my quizzes tested how much the students had memorized and practiced.
 I looked at a standard (I can talk about my family members), and we would practice talking about family members.
 Now, I look at that standard and think about input.
 What stories will we tell?
 What music will we listen to?
 What will we read and what structures do we need?
 When I do assess, and ask a student about her mother, I am not listening to a memorized paragraph and marking errors.
 I am letting her use what she has internalized to tell me about her mother.
 This will let me see her actual proficiency, not how hard she studied the paragraph the night before.